 For any Badges that show in your Product Listing item display, those data triggers must exist in your feed: Best Seller, Customer Favorite, Has Video.
 Note that certain Badges can be accomplished dynamically through other data assignments, and do not require a separate indicator in the feed: Sold Out using Inventory Levels; New using Date Created; On Sale using Price Rules

-If you leverage Product Ratings in either the Product Listing item display, as a Facet, or as a Sort Option, both the Rating Average and Total Count must be included in your feed.
-SearchSpring does have the tools to pull in Rating data from a few different Third Party Reviews providers.
+If you leverage Product Ratings in either the Product Listing item display, as a Filter, or as a Sort Option, both the Rating Average and Total Count must be included in your feed.
+Searchspring does have the tools to pull in Rating data from a few different Third Party Reviews providers.
 See our FAQ Section for the list of providers we currently support.

 Any other Thumbnail URLs that need to be used in your Product Listing item display: On-Hover Image, Variant Images

 If your Product Listing item display shows swatches below the main Thumbnail, where clicking each swatch shows a different Thumbnail URL, these swatches must exist in your feed, recommended to be included as a JSON object.
 See Dynamic Imaging for a complete data sample.